In this tutorial, I will show you how to make a pretty cool, kind of pulsating bass sound patch with Sytrus.

 At this point, it’s a good idea to drop the Master volume level a little to avoid distortion because things will get quite loud as we move on.

 Now, go to the OP1 (Operator 1) tab.

-In Sytrus and other FM synths, the modules that produce or control the sound are called ‘Operators’.
+In Sytrus and other FM synth VSTs (like TAL Noisemaker for example), the modules that produce or control the sound are called ‘Operators’.
 In this default preset, the Operator 1 is generating a pure sine wave.

 So first, set the Frequency ratio to 1.0000.
 This drops the base pitch of the operator down by one octave.